Baton Elementary School

 Several other changes have been made.
 In 2004, a second computer lab was added in the same building.
 One west wing classroom that was used to store desks and chairs became a fifth grade classroom.
 Part of the old main office became an ESL classroom/teacher's office space.
 PTO purchased and installed two areas of new playground equipment.

-In the summer of 2011-2012, security cameras were installed throughout our campus for the safety of our students and facility.
+In the summer of 2011-2012, security cameras were installed throughout our campus for the safety of our students, staff, and facility.
 Over the years, our school and PTO have purchased Smartboards for all K-5 classrooms.

 Since its beginning in 1915, Baton Elementary School has conitnued to be a leader among educational institutions in Caldwell County.
 Some of the past leaders have been principals and assistant principals:

 - Mr. Clinard Brooks

 - Mr. H.D.
 Gragg